 “In a cloud, take a look around/ You’re so high you’re not coming down/ Broke the reins, fading away/ You’re so high, you’re not coming down.”
 In this next track on “Dimensionaut”, the title character is searching for something to answer humanity’s problems.
 “Not Coming Down” reflects something he notices: the way humans try to escape their current realities.

 “So clever you don’t have a clue/ What is real and what is half of the deal”.
 Indeed, this song is about humans getting high and becoming nothing useful or valuable to society.
 The music video for this track is actually quite in tune with the lyrics, as we see a man spiraling out of control in his relationships due to his drug addiction.
 When you devote so much time to cheating reality, how can you expect to flourish in any way?
 As Dave mentioned to me recently, perhaps this man is lost in his own addiction because he is trying to ignore the power within him.
 He has the power to change the world, as we all do, but chooses to stay in his cage.

 Instead of seeking answers, the man wallows in his own confusion.
 Instead of loving, the man barely knows there are people around him.
 He is lost.
 Indeed, this is not the answer the dimensionaut is seeking.
 In the video, it almost seems as if the dimensionaut is the addict himself.
 Seeing himself from the outside, he calls out to himself in shame because he knows that this is not the answer.
 There is something else.
 Something transcendent.

 6. Remote View

 “The further I go/ The more it shows/ And all that we know/ Everything is always”.
-As we continue the spotlight of Sound of Contact’s “Dimensionaut”, we arrive at “Remote View”, a song that honestly confused me at first.
-However, I think I’ve figured it out now.
+As we continue the spotlight of Sound of Contact’s “Dimensionaut”, we arrive at “Remote View”, a song that might confirm my suspicions about the protagonist.

 This track involves the dimensionaut directly after being disappointed by how humans try to escape reality rather than understand it, which he finds in himself most of all.
 He digs deeper and deeper to find meaning and to find the source of humanity’s problems.
 “Floating above/ Blinding starlight/ You’re never alone or out of sight/ I’m flowing in and flowing out/ Constant motion all about”.

 In the mind’s eye, he floats above the world, seeing things in perspective.
 He can see the eternity of the universe—the eternity of Being.
 He can see what a small thing sorrow is in relation to the rest of creation.
 Additionally, I think this track confirms the idea that the dimensionaut is merely a drug addled man that is beginning to see the light.
 He dives into drugs to avoid the noise and chaos of this sorry world, but his inner self is crying out for fulfillment and true purpose.
-This ethereal track is the beginning of the dimensionaut’s enlightenment on the human condition.
+This ethereal track, then, is the beginning of the dimensionaut’s enlightenment on the human condition.